Freedom of religion in Morocco: Societal attitudes

 Members of the Baháʼí Faith are generally open about their faith with family, friends, and neighbors, but feared extremist elements in society would try to do them harm, leading them to ask local police for protection at their gatherings.

 Shia Muslims report that in some areas, particularly in large cities in the north, they did not hide their faith from family, friends, or neighbors, but that many avoided disclosing their religious affiliation in areas where their numbers were smaller.

 Jewish citizens report that they live and attend services at synagogues in safety.
 They said they were able to visit religious sites regularly and to hold annual commemorations.

-Women who wear hijabs have had difficulty finding employment in the private sector and with the army and police.
-When they do obtain employment, women report employers either encouraged or required them to remove their headscarves during working hours.
+In the past, women who wear hijabs have had difficulty finding employment in the private sector and with the army and police.
+When they did obtain employment, women report employers either encouraged or required them to remove their headscarves during working hours.